 9. Property taxes must be current to approve refinancing.
-Homeowners may need to place varying annual or semi-annual amounts in escrow accounts.
+In addition, homeowners may need to place varying annual or semi-annual amounts in escrow accounts.

 10. Credit report fees average between $25 and $65 USD per couple or individual.
-Applicants can request lowering the charge considering many lenders receive discounted credit report processing rates.
+However, applicants can request lowering the charge considering many lenders receive discounted credit report processing rates.

 Financial experts recommended closely examining all charges on refinancing documents.
-Homeowners should not hesitate to point out duplicate or unreasonable amounts.
+Homeowners should not hesitate to point out duplicate or an unreasonable amount of fees involved in refinancing a mortgage.
 Consumers have the right to delay contract signings until they feel comfortable with document terms and conditions.